-[F83 the justices' chief executive] shall arrange for a magistrates' court to sit not later than the day next following the relevant day.
+[^{F177}the designated officer] shall arrange for a magistrates' court to sit not later than the day next following the relevant day.

-- (7) In this section "the relevant day"- - (a) in relation to a person who is to be brought before a magistrates' court for the petty sessions area in which the police station at which he was charged is situated, means the day on which he was charged; and - (b) in relation to a person who is to be brought before a magistrates' court for any other petty sessions area, means the day on which he arrives in the area. - (8) Where the day next following the relevant day is Christmas Day, Good Friday or a Sunday, the duty of the [F83] isstices' chief executive] under subsection (6) above is a duty to arrange for a magistrates' court to sit not later than the first day after the relevant day which is not one of those days. - (9) Nothing in this section requires a person who is in hospital to be brought before a court if he is not well enough.
+(7) In this section "the relevant day"-

+- (a) in relation to a person who is to be brought before a magistrates' court [^{F178}in the local justice] area in which the police station at which he was charged is situated, means the day on which he was charged; and - (b) in relation to a person who is to be brought before a magistrates' court [^{F179}in any other local justice] area, means the day on which he arrives in the area.

+- (8) Where the day next following the relevant day is Christmas Day, Good Friday or a Sunday, the duty of the [^{F180}designated officer] under subsection (6) above is a duty to arrange for a magistrates' court to sit not later than the first day after the relevant day which is not one of those days. - (9) Nothing in this section requires a person who is in hospital to be brought before a court if he is not well enough.